sixtusagbo/fullstack-web3-dev/README.md

 # Solidity 101

-Learning smart contract development w/ solidity from [Cyfrin Updraft](https://updraft.cyfrin.io).
+Learning smart contract development with solidity.
+Thank you @PatrickAlphaC and @Cyfrin